osu-mist/web-api-skeleton/readme.md

 ## Resources

-The Web API definition is contained in the [Swagger specification](swagger.yaml).
+The Web API definition is contained in the [OpenAPI specification](openapi.yaml).

 The following examples demonstrate the use of `curl` to make authenticated HTTPS requests.